 In the grand scheme of things, I cannot complain about my experience.
 But I was about the enter into the most painful part of the entire "having a baby" event.
 As I was being wheeled over to the recovery center, more and more pain started to creep up on me.
 It started to feel like my bottom half had exploded.
 And as it turns out, it did!
 But the doctors did not notice until the following morning.

 At our hospital, the baby will usually stay in your room with you.
-I was in zero condition to care for Theo at this point.
+I was in zero condition to care for our baby at this point.
 I was now a nine on the pain scale.
 It was truly unbearable.
 One gem of a nurse came over to tell me that she didn't understand where the pain was coming from, and that I was only marked as having a first degree laceration.
 I clearly needed a few more lacerations to gain any sympathy or help.
 She let me know that the Motrin should be kicking in soon.
 Motrin?!
 Excuse me, come again?
 Last time I checked, I was in a HOSPITAL!
 One that surely has a pharmacy.
-Please go dig into your vault of narcotics and bring me back something stronger!
+Please go dig into your vault of meds and bring me back something stronger!
 I was clearly not screaming loud enough at these people to convey to them that I felt inches away from death.

 After finally receiving stronger meds, I fell asleep.
 I woke up four hours later pain free.
 The doctor came in to check on me, and it was at that moment they realized the damage that I sustained during birth that no one noticed after I delivered.
 They finally acknowledged that my pain must have been legitimate.

 The rest of the stay at the hospital was lovely.
 By day two, it was time to go home.
 While I was in the hospital, I posted the standard Welcome To The World, Son! post on social media.
 Look how great I looked moments after he was born!
 That was so easy!